benmandrew/cavalry/README.md

 - Along similar lines, the prover itself is not verified and so claims of (in)correctness of a given program may not be trustworthy.

 ## Sources
 - The Hoare Logic and Model Checking course at the University of Cambridge (https://www.cl.cam.ac.uk/teaching/2223/HLog+ModC/).
-This is based on John C. Reynolds

-- Chapter 3 of
+- For verification of procedures, chapter 3 of the Proof of Program course at MPRI (https://www.lri.fr/~marche/MPRI-2-36-1/2012/).
+An updated version of the course is also linked (https://marche.gitlabpages.inria.fr/lecture-deductive-verif/).

 [1]: https://en.wikipedia.org/wiki/Hoare_logic
 [2]: https://en.wikipedia.org/wiki/Predicate_transformer_semantics